sider/JavaSee/README.md

 # JavaSee

-JavaSee is a fully customizable linter for Java code, where you can define your own rules specific to your project or your company.
+JavaSee is a fully customizable linter for Java code, where you can define your own rules specific to your project or your company in YAML.

+For example, you can write your `javasee.yml` file as follow:

 ```yaml
 rules: